DaskalakisLab/Daskalakis-Science2024/Code/RNA/README.md

-Example code provided here for RNA-Genes mPFC.
+Example code provided here for RNA Genes mPFC.

 Code to normalize RNA related data and run the subsequent limma analyses.
 Limma_functions.R contains the functions and wrapper code needed to run all analyses.